mit-rss/localization_tesse/README.md

 Determining a robot’s orientation and position in a known environment, also known as localization, is a critical problem in the field of robotics.
 As is common in robotics, this seemingly simple problem is surprisingly difficult, and remains an active research area.
 In this lab, you will solve robotic localization by implementing Monte Carlo Localization (aka MCL or particle filter).
 This is a challenging lab and we'd recommend starting early and moving fast.

 This lab consists of a number of modules, some required and some extra credit, some individual and some with your team - for details on submission, grading, and deliverables, see the next section.
-For more detailed instructions on each module see [this notebook](README.ipynb).

 <img src="figures/pf.png" width="600">